cloudmesh-book/book-latex-2018/cloud-clusters/chapters/class/assignments.md

 * Learn how to write a formal bio.
 * Set up a computer to be used for class.
 * Learn on how to asks for help.
-* Work with the fellow students to solve issues and giveach other tips.
+* Work with the fellow students to solve issues and give each other tips.

-We expect that if you have difficulties with some of the technologies to also consult with external resources that are for example serachble with google.
+We expect that if you have difficulties with some of the technologies to also consult with external resources that are for example searchable with google.

 ### Assignment 1 - Technology